cadin/panels/docs/comic-data/layers/index.md

 A table describing the layer effect.
 Choose from blink, shake, or text type-on effects.

 See [Layer Effects]({{site.baseurl}}/docs/comic-data/layers/effects) for more information.

+### transitionOffset

+default: 0
+{: .prop-default}

+A layer that lists multiple [`images`]({{site.baseurl}}/docs/comic-data/layers#images) will transition between those images as the panel scrolls.
+This means a layer with two images will swap them when the panel scroll reaches `0.5` (50%).

+Setting `transitionOffset` adjusts the points at which image transitions are triggered.
+Setting this to `-0.1` would cause the above example to swap images at scroll point `0.4` instead of `0.5`.